treosh/lighthouse-ci-action/README.md

 ## Examples

-**Basic example**: run Lighthouse on each push to the repo and save results as action artifacts.
+Run Lighthouse on each push to the repo and attach results to the action.

 Create `.github/workflows/main.yml` with the list of URLs to audit using Lighthouse.
-The results will be stored as a build artifact:
+Provide `githubToken` and `temporaryPublicStorage` to automatically attach results to the action for quick debuging.

 ```yml
 name: Lighthouse